The biggest fear for many home sellers is having their house sit on the market.

 The agent will overpromise on the estimated selling price.
 You’ll get excited because they’re overly confident when discussing an inflated value that sounds too good to be true.

-The contract is for ~6 months, but you don’t care because the agent said they can sell your house much higher than you thought.
+The contract is for ~6 months, but you don’t care because they said they can sell your house much higher than you thought.

-After the house has been on the market for an extended period of time, your agent advises you to drop the price.
+After the house has been on the market for an extended period of time, they advise you to drop the price.

 And that’s what you do.